ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ## **What does agent specification represent?**

 All knowledge about an agent: *primary initiation condition*, *class of actions* it can interpret, *initiation condition*, and *result condition*, are part of **agent's specification**.
-This specification can be represented either in a knowledge base, using SC-code, or programmarly, using sc-machine API.
+This specification can be represented either in a knowledge base, using SC-code, or programly, using sc-machine API.

 Let's describe specification for abstract sc-agent of counting power of specified set in SCs-code.
 An abstract sc-agent is a class of functionally equivalent sc-agents, different instances of which can be implemented in different ways.
 Each abstract sc-agent has a specification corresponding to it.